randy-stad/spring-rest-example/README.md

 $ java -jar ./target/api-1.0.0.jar ./src/test/resources/database.json
 ```

+## API Documentation

+The example includes (Swagger)[https://swagger.io] API documentation support along with the simple to use Swagger UI.
+The UI is useful for executing the API if you don't want to use the curl examples below.

+To display the json Swagger document, navigate to ```http://localhost:8080/v2/api-docs```.
+To use the Swagger UI to call the API, navigate to ```http://localhost:8080/swagger-ui.html```

 ## Using

 Use [curl](https://curl.haxx.se) or you favorite tool to call the REST server.
 The server exposes the ```/employees``` object and allows you to perform the normal CRUD (create, read, update, delete) operations on the object.
 In addition, like a proper RESTful service, you can get a list of all employees in the database.